 - A hacker can still trick you using the email spoofing technique even after ensuring the email sender’s address and brand name.
 So, be aware of it.

 - It is good to use email security software to ensure advanced email security protocols.
 Such as encrypting email messages, defending against the most recent email viruses and phishing attacks, etc.

-- Apart from email security softwares, you can use free antivirus (such as Microsoft Defender or Avast Antivirus free edition) to protect your device from any downloaded viruses, even from an email.
+- Apart from email security software, you can use free antivirus (such as Microsoft Defender or Avast Antivirus free edition) to protect your device from any downloaded viruses, even from an email.

-- Constantly update your browsers, softwares, and operating systems.
-Every new patch or update will address security flaws since email viruses can harm more quickly because of outdated softwares installed in the system.
+- Constantly update your browsers, software, and operating systems.
+Every new patch or update will address security flaws since email viruses can harm more quickly because of outdated software installed in the system.

 - You may use an email marketing tool if you are an email marketer.
 Since the marketing tool uses email authentication standards, the email recipient can realize that it comes from a reliable source.

 Always remember, you should act smart, not fast!
 Cybercriminals are far more intelligent than you can imagine.
 Don’t allow them to infect your computer.
 You must take as many preventive measures as you can.
 So, in a nutshell, preventing hackers rather than facing them is always better.